nbaksalyar/safe_bindgen/README.md

 moz-cheddar is a library for converting Rust source files into C header files.

-**A note on versioning:** While moz-cheddar is still pre-`v1.0.0` it will likely go through numerous breaking changes.
+**A note on versioning:**
+While moz-cheddar is still pre-`v1.0.0` it will likely go through numerous breaking changes.
 We attempt to follow semver and bump the minor version any time a new feature is added or output behavior is changed.

-moz-cheddar targets C99 or later (for single line comments, `stdint.h` and `stdbool.h`).
+moz-cheddar targets C99 or later (for single line comments, and use of `stdint.h` and `stdbool.h`).

 The most useful way to use moz-cheddar is in a build script.
 To do this add the following `build-dependencies` section to your `Cargo.toml` (to use it as a normal library simply replace `build-dependencies` with `dependencies`):

 ```toml
 # Cargo.toml